 Dr. Rubinstein is an expert in head and facial anatomy, and he has been reversing hair loss through cosmetic medicine for many of his patients.
 The doctor integrates proven clinical methods with the latest technology in the field.
-He combines his skills in science and his honed artistic techniques to create permanent yet natural results.
-Dr. Rubinstein may be one part of a patient care team comprised of other specialists such as dermatologists, immunologists, and primary care doctors.
+He combines his skills in science and his honed artistic techniques to create permanent yet natural hair results.
+Dr. Rubinstein is one part of a patient care team that may be comprised of other specialists such as dermatologists, immunologists, and primary care doctors.
 He may request the patient’s medical information from these doctors to better understand the cause of their hair loss.

 Laser Light Therapy for Hair Loss

 Cosmetic lasers provide an excellent option for treatments that can affect cellular growth below the skin without seriously impacting the upper layers of the epidermis.
 During nonsurgical laser light therapy for hair restoration, the patient is fitted with a programmable cap-like device or hair helmet, that emits low-level wavelengths (abbreviated as LLLT for low-level laser light therapy) to encourage hair growth.
 In a process called “photobiostimulation,” the rays are thought to improve hair growth at the cellular level.
 Medical experts believe that increased blood circulation in the area can improve hair growth in follicles that are not performing at optimal levels, though this process cannot revive dead follicles.

-The addition of microneedling has been clinically shown to enhance results when compared to growth factors injections alone (1).
-The growth factors prompt follicles to return to their previously healthy state, resulting in hair growth and/or higher quality hair.
-The procedure takes approximately 30 minutes and is scheduled every 6-8 weeks for 4 sessions.
-Patients can then maintain results by returning twice annually for growth factor/microneedling treatments.
-Growth factors hair treatments can also be performed to enhance the results of hair transplant surgery.
+The addition of microneedling has been clinically shown to enhance results when compared to the PRP hair restoration procedure alone.
+The PRP hair restoration prompts follicles to return to their previously healthy state, resulting in hair growth and/or higher-quality hair.
+The procedure takes approximately thirty minutes and is scheduled every six to eight weeks for four sessions.
+Patients can then maintain results by returning twice annually for PRP hair restoration/microneedling treatments.
+PRP hair treatments can also be performed to enhance the results of transplantation hair surgery.